 Also, there are less qualified DS surgeons because of the intensity.
 Also, the partial gastrectomy part of DS surgery is not reversible (unlike the small intestine malabsorptive part).
 Once the stomach is removing it is gone and can never be rebuilt or reattached.

 In terms of the malabsorptive part, there is a high chance for protein deficiency (anemia) and metabolic bone disease if the proper diet is not maintained.
 Patients will need regular blood work and labs to ensure that any deficiencies are detected quickly.
-DS surgery can lead to gas or flatulence issues in patients as well as loose stool.
+DS surgery can lead to gas or flatulence issues in patients as well as a loose stool.

 Duodenal switch surgery is one of the most expensive in terms of weight loss surgery options.
 This is because it combines two procedures together.
 The price range for the surgery itself falls between $22,000-$42,000 though costs vary by each state.
 Generally, the use of the surgical facility, surgeon’s fees, anesthesiologist’s fee, pain medication and antibiotics, hospital stay and all follow-up visits are included in the cost.